 Clearly, it is far more than a classic blues band.
 Kofi Burbridge plays both keyboards and flute.
 There also is a saxophone player, a trumpeter, a trombonist and three harmony vocalists.
 TTB is a big band rooted in the blues and rock tradition.
 Rock and roll is about taking ideas and actual songs from earlier folk and blues players, reinterpreting and amplifying them.
 TTB does this and, in parallel, expands the genres of music that is being played.

 The band released a live album early this year.
 The review at Arts Fuse of “Live From the Fox Oakland” reinforces the idea that TTB is not a blues or a rock band.
 It’s a crossover group that plays all genres.
 The clip above, “Let Me Get By,” is as much jazz and gospel as rock and blues.
-“Keep On Growing,” below, of course is a rock classic from Derek and the Dominos.
+“Keep On Growing,” below, of course is a cover of the Derek and the Dominos classic.